Singletrack Sidewalks (STS)

 Friends of Kinney Run have accumulated nearly 250 signatures of effected neighborhood residents that are opposed to the Pilot project as presented.

-Maynard over 5 years ago
+Maynard about 6 years ago

 I live in Heritage Dells and I'm against STS.
 There is no reason to add a STS when there are plenty of other trails in the golden area.
 There's already a nice unpaved trail right next to creek just west of 6/93.
 Once it's built, who's going to maintain it?
 It's always the 3% that are the squeaky wheel and don't care about the other 97%.
 When I walk/run on Apex I see poop bags and bikers not yielding to me.
 Maybe if people were more responsible, but unfortunately they're not.

-kschlege over 5 years ago
+kschlege about 6 years ago

 I have been a resident of the Stonebridge neighborhood for over 6 years, and a resident of Golden for over 34 years.
 I use Kinney Run for walking almost every day.
 After attending an informal trail meeting on Kinney Run with members of Golden Giddyup on August 25, and attending the information meeting on August 28, I now believe very strongly that the entire proposal should be REJECTED out-of-hand.